 • It is more visually pleasing to use Half Posts against walls.

-• An intermediate Newel Post may be used between each pair of Porch Posts, if desired.
+• If a Balustrade is planned, an intermediate Newel Post may be used between each pair of Porch Posts, if desired.

 Please notice that the above list includes two "must haves" (Posts at each corner and at either side of steps), one "want" (Posts clear of windows or doors ), and two "options" (Half Posts and intermediate Newel Posts).